studywgf/summary/使用openvino推理ppyolo、ppyoloe.md

 ---

 # Step1: Build the environment

 ## Install the package
 [Openvino document](https://docs.openvino.ai/latest/openvino_docs_install_guides_install_dev_tools.html)
 ```
 pip install openvino-dev[extras]
 ```
 Where the extras parameter specifies one or more deep learning frameworks via these values: caffe, kaldi, mxnet, onnx, pytorch, tensorflow, tensorflow2, paddle.
-Make sure that you install the corresponding frameworks for your models.
+Make sure that you install the corresponding frameworks for your models.s

 ## Verify the installation
 ```